 A canonical URL tells Google “of all the URLs that show this content, this one is the original.”
 Set it right and duplicate content stops eating your rankings.
 Set it wrong and Google quietly drops half your pages from the index.

-The <link rel="canonical" href="..."> tag was introduced to fix the URL-duplication mess of the web — same page reachable at www and bare domain, with and without trailing slash, with tracking parameters, paginated, AMP, language variants.
-Canonical points all of those at one preferred URL.
-Google still treats it as a hint, not a command, but it works correctly about 90% of the time when you set it correctly.
+The <link rel="canonical" href="..."> tag was introduced to fix the URL-duplication mess of the web: the same page reachable at www and bare domain, with and without a trailing slash, with tracking parameters, paginated, or as language variants.
+Canonical points all of those at one preferred URL so Google consolidates ranking signals (links, content quality) onto a single page instead of splitting them across near-identical copies.

 - Your Pages report shows “Duplicate without user-selected canonical” or “Google chose different canonical than user”.